hackur/generator-ng-panes/README.md

 ##IMPORTANT UPDATE

-1. Alpha.4 is the final alpha version.
-Next will be beta.
+1. Currently in beta.
+Support Angular 1.5.beta new feature `Component` this will allow you to develop in a ng2 style and ready for the future.
 2. Completely drop coffeescript and TypeScript support.
 And won't add them back in the future.
-3. Beta1 will start to support ES6+ or Plain javascript.
+3. Beta1 will start ~~to support ES6+ or~~ Plain javascript.
 Since Angular 2 you could code in ES6 anyway.
-4. Also will support mixed with React.js with Angular.
+4. Might support mixed with React.js with Angular.
 Or Riot (I rather use Riot!)
-5. Still tracking the progress of the ng-upgrade (work in progress module to help ng 1.x to 2.x)
+5. ~~Still tracking the progress of the ng-upgrade (work in progress module to help ng 1.x to 2.x)~~
 6. Add `ui-router` as an option.
-7. A new sub-generator `component` is in the work.
-This is getting ready for the ng 2.x also in the ng 1.x you can build component style Angular App.

 ##NEW FEATURES